libsdl-org/SDL/docs/README-emscripten.md

 through the actual C/C++ source code, though, which can be nice.

 If you try debugging in Firefox and it doesn't work well for no apparent reason, try Chrome, and vice-versa.
-Sometimes it's just like that.
+These tools are still relatively new, and improving all the time.

-SDL_Log() will write to the Javascript console, and honestly I find printf-style debugging to be easier than setting up a build for proper debugging, so use whatever tools work best for you.
+SDL_Log() (or even plain old printf) will write to the Javascript console, and honestly I find printf-style debugging to be easier than setting up a build for proper debugging, so use whatever tools work best for you.

 ## Questions?